Making the Right Connection Can Help Referrals

 Upon admission, the RN reviews the referral note to assist in setting up the medications and performing a reconciliation of the medication list received from the hospital to the medications in the patient’s home.
 The admitting clinician individualizes the appropriate care plan guideline based on any relevant findings from the comprehensive assessment performed on admission.
 Any changes or additions would be discussed with the referring physician for addition to the usual standing orders.

 Following the RN admission visit and PT evaluation visit and care planning by each discipline, the Medical Plan of Treatment (485 or MPoT) is created and sent, along with a system-generated updated CCD, to the attending physician via a direct message.

-At discharge, a CCD will be created by McKesson Homecare and can be attached to a direct message to alert the attending physician and Good Care Regional of the discharge and any follow-up needed, thus closing the care loop for this episode.
+At discharge, a CCD will be created by Change Healthcare Homecare and can be attached to a direct message to alert the attending physician and Good Care Regional of the discharge and any follow-up needed, thus closing the care loop for this episode.

-Imagine the steps and time you can save using the direct messaging functionality in McKesson Homecare Connect.
+Imagine the steps and time you can save using the direct messaging functionality in Change Healthcare Homecare Connect.
 It can make the job of your referring partners easier, too, which can help referrals.